squid-cache/squid-cache.github.io/KnowledgeBase/DebugSections.rst

 Higher debugging levels are available if an issue needs tracking step-by-step through the code.
 They go up to 9, though 6 contain most information needed by the developers to debug.

+== What the Levels mean ==

+ * level 0 Critical issues only.
+No debug information at all.
+   . '''Always displayed'''
+   .
+These are problems fatal to squid and if your squid is crashing the problem is mentioned in cache.log at level 0.
+   . {i} currently Startup, Shutdown and Reconfigure do produce output at this level.

+ * level 1 Important issues.
+   . '''Default''' Squid behaviour is to log at this level unless otherwise configured.
+   .
+These messages usually indicate network issues the admin should be looking at fixing.

+ * level 2 Protocol Traffic.
+Generally used only by the high-level protocol sections (eg. sections 9-12).

+ * level 3-4 Legacy debugs.
+Section specific info a developer once thought to be important enough to highlight for troubleshooting.

+ * level 5 Most useful debug information is displayed at this level.

+ * level 6 More detail of debug information, if level-5 is not displaying enough about a specific problem.

+ * level 7-8 Some section specific debug information not commonly useful. (eg lock counting).

+ * level 9 Raw I/O data.
+May contain privacy or security sensitive information.
+Guaranteed to generate very large cache.log.

 == What the Section numbers mean ==

 || {i} || Sections are current from Squid 3.1 ||

  * '''ALL'''  Special section tag meaning all sections.
 For ease of configuration.

  * section 0     Announcement Server
  * section 0     Client Database
  * section 0     Debug Routines